Estimating network degree distributions under sampling: An inverse problem, with applications to monitoring social media networks: Applications

-Figure \ref{fig: appl_fig} gives an example of the estimators.
-The first row is for three sub-networks from Friendster.
+Figure~\ref{fig: appl_fig} gives an example of the estimators.
+The first row is for three subnetworks from Friendster.
 Communities are ordered according to the number of users in them.
-In the top-left subplot, vertices from the top 5 communities form an induced sub-network for which the degree distribution is to be estimated.
-Then Bernoulli sampling of vertices with $30\%$ sampling rate is performed on this sub-network, and our estimation method is applied.
-Similarly, the true network in the top-middle plot is induced by top 6-15 communities, and in the top-right plot the true network is induced by the top 16-30 communities.
-The second row and the third row show estimates of Orkut and LiveJournal respectively.
+In the top left subplot, vertices from the top 5 communities form an induced subnetwork for which the degree distribution is to be estimated.
+Then Bernoulli sampling of vertices with $30\%$ sampling rate is performed on this subnetwork, and our estimation method is applied.
+Similarly, the true network in the top middle plot is induced by the top 6--15 communities, and in the top right plot the true network is induced by the top 16--30 communities.
+The second row and the third row show estimates of Orkut and LiveJournal, respectively.
 Examination of these plots shows that, while the sampled degree distribution can be quite off from the truth, particularly in the case of the Friendster and Orkut networks, correction for sampling using our proposed methodology results in estimates that are nearly indistinguishable by eye from the true degree distributions.

-In Table \ref{table:cmty}, the median and inter-quartile range are computed based on the application of our estimator to 20 samples.
-The estimated degree distribution greatly improves over the degree distribution of the sample, as measured by K-S D-statistic.
+In Table~\ref{table:cmty} the median and inter-quartile range are computed based on the application of our estimator to 20 samples.
+The estimated degree distribution greatly improves over the degree distribution of the sample, as measured by the K--S D-statistic.
 In fact, the improvement in accuracy is by an order of magnitude, with the values of the D-statistic produced by our estimator being on the same order of magnitude as the best results in our simulation study.

 In summary, our method of estimating the degree distribution from sampled networks clearly can offer substantial advantages over raw measured networks in monitoring the degree distribution of the communities in online social networks.
 This provides a powerful additional motivation for using sampling in these contexts.